kworam/ProcScript/README.md

 ProcScript Debugging
 ------------------------------------------

-Incomplete or confusing error messages are frustrating and waste the valuable development time.
+Incomplete or confusing error messages are frustrating and waste valuable development time.
 If an exception occurs or a developer uses ProcScript incorrectly, the framework makes every effort to provide complete and helpful error messages.

-ProcScript maintains its own call stack for each Proc call chain.
+ProcScript maintains a Proc call stack for each Proc call chain.
 If an unhandled exception occurs in a Proc's block function, ProcScript writes detailed information to the console including the Proc call stack as well as the JavaScript call stack.
 Here is an example from the ProcScript demonstration app: